 Biol Trace Elem Res.
 2009.
 Küçükgergin C, Aydın AF, Ozdemirler-Erata G, Koçak-Toker N. Department of Biochemistry, Istanbul Medical Faculty, Istanbul University, Capa, Istanbul, Turkey.

-Hypercholesterolemia and lipid peroxidation play complementary roles in atherosclerosis.
+High cholesterol and lipid peroxidation play complementary roles in atherosclerosis.
 Artichoke leaf extract, rich in antioxidants, has cholesterol-reducing effect.
-We investigated the effect of Cynara scolymus extract on serum and hepatic lipid levels and pro-oxidant-antioxidant balance in the liver and heart of hypercholesterolemic rats.
-Rats were fed on 4% (w/w) cholesterol and 1% cholic acid (w/w) supplemented diet for 1 month. artichoke leaf extract (1.5 g/kg/day) was given by gavage during the last 2 weeks.
+We investigated the effect of Cynara scolymus extract on serum and hepatic lipid levels and pro-oxidant-antioxidant balance in the liver and heart of rats with high cholesterol levels.
+Rats were fed on 4% (w/w) cholesterol and 1% cholic acid supplemented diet for 1 month. artichoke leaf extract (1.5 g/kg/day) was given during the last 2 weeks.
 High cholesterol (HC) diet caused significant increases in serum and liver cholesterol and triglyceride levels.
-It increased malondialdehyde (MDA) and diene conjugate (DC) levels in both tissues.
 Hepatic vitamin E levels and hepatic and cardiac glutathione peroxidase (GSH-Px) activities decreased, but superoxide dismutase and glutathione transferase activities, glutathione, and vitamin C levels remained unchanged due to HC diet.
 Serum cholesterol and triglyceride levels and ratio of cholesterol to high-density lipoprotein (HDL)-cholesterol decreased in ALE plus HC-treated rats, but liver cholesterol and triglyceride levels remained unchanged.
 Significant decreases in hepatic and cardiac MDA and DC levels and increases in hepatic vitamin E and GSH-Px activities were observed in ALE-treated hypercholesterolemic rats.
 Our results indicate that artichoke leaf extract decreases serum lipids and hypercholesterolemia-induced pro-oxidant state in both tissues.

-The influence of supplementation with artichoke (Cynara scolymus) extract on selected redox parameters in rowers.
+The influence of supplementation with artichoke extract on selected redox parameters in rowers.

 Int J Sport Nutr Exerc Metab.
 2008; Skarpanska-Stejnborn A, Pilaczynska-Szczesniak L, Deskur-Smielcka E, Horoszkiewicz-Hassan M. Dept. of Water Sports, University School of Physical Education in Poznan, Gorzów Wlkp, Poland.